 By No.3 I’d have it covered though, right?
 Sort of… only Jolly was different again – he had horrible reflux which was so very very hard to deal with when also handling a 17mth old, a 3yr old, redundancy and a builders in the house completing the extension I no longer had a salary to pay for…

 But obviously, you learn a lot along the way.
-Seventeen years and four children later I’m pretty confident in my parenting skills.
+Twenty two years and four children later I’m pretty confident in my parenting skills (though I’m happy to admit that the later teenager years had me running for parenting forums again).
 When Bear (no.4) was born I fed her without thinking about it, she weaned without me really noticing she had done so, and now she’s almost nine and I really don’t recall a single angst-riven moment with her in that time.
 Oh, except for the time the police called because she broke out the garden and went for a walk up the road when she was 18mths old.
 Or the time she clambered up the dresser and crashed to the floor with shelves of glasses smashing around her.
 Or maybe the time she went missing and I found her actually in a neighbours’ pond… You know, just the usual stuff. *sigh*